 Daniel Lui specializes in management consulting for scale-ups and SMEs.
 He is currently a Partner and Legal Advisor to a private equity firm.
 Daniel is a qualified barrister and solicitor in the Malaysian and UK courts, and was a former capital markets lawyer.

-Jenna Beh, one of the Top 100 Women in Fintech Global specialises in regulated tech, building ecosystems like Fintech and Lawtech, and is a Fintech and Innovation expert.
+Jenna Behi is one of the Top 100 Women in Fintech Global specialises in regulated tech.
+It is building ecosystems like Fintech and Lawtech, and is a Fintech and Innovation expert.
 She was previously a Partner in a Malaysian law firm.

-Other than our co-founders, LTM consists of a lean team of 6 and 20+ Fellows who align and volunteer to our cause as a business in building, bridging and verticals between lawyers, professionals and technologists.
+Other than our co-founders, LTM consists of a lean team of 6 and 20+ Fellows.
+They align and volunteer to our cause as a business in building, bridging and verticals between lawyers, professionals and technologists.

 LawTech Malaysia is a group of lawyers focused on being a bridge between technological advancement in law between legal technologists and lawyers.
 Why is this focus important?

-The focus for LTM to bridge tech and law practitioners remains a part of our DNA following our inception in 2018.
+The focus for LTM to bridge tech and law practitioners remains in our DNA following our inception in 2018.

-As a former practicing lawyer, I saw the need for technology to play a part to support current legal service providers rather than ignore it entirely.
-Conversation about technology and innovation within a firm itself is limited, and the lack of a platform to speak about it is also absent.
+As a practicing lawyer, I saw the need for technology to support current legal service providers rather than ignore it.
+Conversation about technology and innovation within a firm itself is less.
+And the lack of a platform to speak about it is also absent.
 LTM strives to remedy that by increasing awareness, education and dialogue for lawyers amongst lawyers and to other industries.

 Why is technological disruption of law a challenge in Malaysia?